suyulu/suyulu.github.io/misc.md

 ### 3. Conda registration and virtual environment in batch command file

-There is a fast manner to register conda's path to windows system.
+There is a fast manner to register conda's path to Windows system.
 Conda includes a well-prepared python code to register Conda.
 The file is `C:\Users\\[username]\anaconda3\Tools\scripts\win_add2path.py`

-When we activate python virtual environment in Window Batch file, it is quite easy to make mistakes.
-If you invoke `conda activate [virtual environment]`, the Batch file will terminate immediately.
+When we activate python virtual environment in Windows Batch file, it is quite easy to make mistakes.
+If you invoke `conda activate [virtual environment]`, the batch file will terminate immediately.
 To continue the batch file, we can use instead `call activate [virtualenv name]`.